Tom Parac

-Tom Parac (born c.
-1931) is an American former college football player and coach and athletics administrator.
+Thomas Joseph Parac (January 21, 1932 – December 29, 2023) was an American college football coach and athletics administrator.
 He served as the head football coach at Montana State University from 1968 to 1970, compiling a record of 9–20.
-Parac was the athletic director at Montana State from 1971 to 1985.
+Parac was also the athletic director at Montana State from 1971 to 1985.
 A native of Lewistown, Montana, Parac played college football as a quarterback at Montana State, where he also lettered in basketball and baseball.

+Parac was born on January 21, 1932, in Lewistown, Montana, to Joseph Marion Parac and Helen (Kovacich) Parac.
+He died on December 29, 2023, at Spring Creek Care Center in Bozeman, Montana.